arosenfeld/immunedb/docs/index.rst

   <http://en.wikipedia.org/wiki/Provenance#Data_provenance>`_, and formats not
   having standardization.

-  SLDB eliminates these through the use of ab industry-leading database, MySQL, and strong data guarantees.
-When data must be exchanged as a flat-file, many export options including FASTA and tab-delineation are available.
+  SLDB eliminates these through the use of an industry-leading database, MySQL, and strong data guarantees.
+When data must be exchanged as a flat-file, many export options, including FASTA and tab-delineation, are available.

 - **Provide a generic API:** The REST API provided by SLDB allows other application and websites (via AJAX) to interact with the underlying database without needing to know the specifics of the storage format.
-Using HTTP GET and POST request, other systems may query SLDB for various information.
+Using HTTP GET and POST requests, other systems may query SLDB for information.

-It has three primary components:
+SLDB has three primary components:

 - **Clonal identification pipeline:** A series of steps which take as input raw sequences in FASTA format, identifies V- and J-genes (as well as many other